xraypy/pds/tests/README.md

 # Tests for PDS

-This directory contains pytest-based tests for the PDS codebase.
+This directory contains pytest-based tests for the PDS codebase and is structured as a Python package.

 ## Structure

+- `__init__.py` - Package initialization, shared test utilities, and test runner
+- `test_active_area.py` - Tests for the active area calculation module
 - `test_background.py` - Tests for the background determination module
 - `test_file_locker.py` - Tests for the cross-platform file locking module
 - `test_image_data.py` - Tests for the image data handling module